KevinSchildhorn/FoToPresenter/docs/README.md

 # FoToPresenter Documentation

 This directory contains comprehensive documentation for the FoToPresenter application.
 Below is a guide to the available documentation files and their purposes.

 ## Documentation Structure

+- [UX](/UX) - Goes over the UX Research that helped define the project.
+Contains User Stories and Use Cases.
+-

 ### Core Documentation
 - [Architecture.md](Architecture.md) - Explains the overall architecture of the application, including the MVVM pattern, data flow, and component relationships.